Dassick89/Dassick89/README.md

 - 👋 Hi, I’m @Dassick89
 - I'm interested in learning more coding through project building.
 - Currently I have been studying HTML 5 and CSS for front end development.
-Through FreeCodeCamp and The Oding Project.
+Through FreeCodeCamp and The Odin Project.
 - I am looking forward to starting JS in hope to land a job as a dev in the future.

 <!---